swiftlang/swift-evolution/proposals/nnnn-actors.md

 ### Partial applications

-Partial applications of synchronous actor-isolated functions are only well-formed if they are treated as non-concurrent.
+Partial applications of functions with an `isolated` parameter are only well-formed if they are treated as non-concurrent.
 For example, given a function like this:

 ```swift
 extension BankAccount {